 What Happens If Someone Steals Something and Gives It to You in Massachusetts?

-If someone steals an item and gives it to you, even if you didn’t steal the property in the first place, you can still face criminal charges if you accepted the item knowing, or having reason to believe, it was stolen.
+If someone steals an item and gives it to you, even if you didn’t steal the property in the first place, you can still face criminal charges in Massachusetts if you accepted the item knowing, or having reason to believe, it was stolen.
 For instance, buying goods from pawn shops at suspiciously low prices or receiving items under shady circumstances can lead to charges.

 You may not be convicted if you can prove that you had no actual knowledge of the item’s status as stolen.
 Direct evidence of your knowledge, such as emails or a text message, might be used to demonstrate your awareness.